Dr Kirsty Squires

 Health, Education, Policing and Sciences

-I am an Associate Professor of Bioarchaeology and I primarily teach in the areas of human osteology and statistical methods.
+I am an Associate Professor of Bioarchaeology and MSc Forensic Science course leader, teaching primarily in the areas of biological anthropology, archaeology, DVI, and forensic humanitarianism.
 Since finishing my doctoral research at the University of Sheffield in 2012, I have worked in commercial archaeology as both a field worker and an osteoarchaeologist.
-During this period, I also worked on a number of field schools that involved teaching students how to excavate and record archaeological skeletal remains.
+During this period, I worked on a number of field schools that involved teaching students how to excavate and record archaeological skeletal remains.
 Alongside my work in the field, I acted as a temporary Lecturer in Archaeology at the University of Nottingham from 2013-2014.

 Professional memberships and activities